How Long Is Too Long Without Sex in a Relationship?

 Sexless couples and sexually active couples can be just as happy as one another, according to a 2017 study.
 While there are theories about the health benefits of sexual activity, such as stress relief, this comes down to the physical bond itself.

 Naturally, one partner may fear that their partner may cheat if there is a sudden reduction in sex.
-This is why an open dialog is encouraged, which can be helped by a sex therapist.
+Putting that kind of pressure on yourself to perform is a recipe for disaster, as having sex with someone simply so they don’t cheat on you… That doesn’t sound good.

 What should a couple do when they have been without sex for too long?